tylercrumpton/C.A.E.S.A.R.-Bot/README.md

 C.A.E.S.A.R.-Bot
 ================

 C.A.E.S.A.R.
-Bot (Cute and Edgy Sumo Attack Robot) is our entry for the first AU SPaRC Mini Sumo Robot Compettion!
+Bot (Cute and Edgy Sumo Attack Robot) is our entry for the first AU SPaRC Mini Sumo Robot Competition!